InternetEnemies/CombatCritters/Documents/Architecture.md

     * Returns a list of all the packs in the database.

 ### **DeckBuilder**
-Handles access to Decks stored in the data layer.
+Handles contents of individual Decks stored in the data layer.
 - `addCard(Card insert)`
     * Inserts the given Card object into the deck.